-- Strategy 1.1 Encourage the development of Gisborne as a regional centre by facilitating the provision of a large, diverse, employment and housing base and the provision of higher order goods and services.
-Strategy 1.2 Encourage the development of Kyneton and Romsey as large district towns.
-The anticipated population of Romsey is anticipated to be at the cusp of a district town and a large district town.
-Strategy 1.3 Encourage the development of Riddells Creek and Lancefield as district towns.
-The anticipated population of Riddells Creek is anticipated to be at the cusp of a district town.
-Strategy 1.4 Retain the roles of Woodend and Riddells Creek as district towns. - Strategy 1.5 Ensure the existing small towns, villages, hamlets and localities retain their current roles with the exception of Tylden which is expected to achieve village status, and Clarkefield which may be the subject of long term future urban expansion. - Strategy 1.6 Ensure development is consistent with the capacity of settlements to grow and plan for growth on the following basis: - Focus development on and consolidate the roles of the key towns of Gisborne and Kyneton which have the highest levels of infrastructure, services and employment. - Accommodate moderate growth in: - Romsey. - Riddells Creek in recognition of its position on the railway line and the relative absence of impediments to growth.
-The structure plan process will address infrastructure, flooding and bushfire risk constraints.
+- Strategy 1.1 Encourage the development of Gisborne as a regional centre by facilitating the provision of a large, diverse, employment and housing base and the provision of higher order goods and services. - Strategy 1.2 Encourage the development of Kyneton and Romsey as large district towns.
+The anticipated population of Romsey is anticipated to be at the cusp of a district town and a large district town - Strategy 1.3 Encourage the development of Riddells Creek and Lancefield as district towns.
+The anticipated population of Riddells Creek is anticipated to be at the cusp of a district town and a large district town. - Strategy 1.4 Retain the roles of Woodend and Riddells Creek as district towns. - Strategy 1.5 Ensure the existing small towns, villages, hamlets and localities retain their current roles with the exception of Tylden which is expected to achieve village status, and Clarkefield which may be the subject of long term future urban expansion. - Strategy 1.6 Ensure development is consistent with the capacity of settlements to grow and plan for growth on the following basis: - Focus development on and consolidate the roles of the key towns of Gisborne and Kyneton which have the highest levels of infrastructure, services and employment. - Accommodate moderate growth in: - Romsey.